vrtx/incubator-drill/docs/getting_started.rst

       sqlline             - Start a SQL shell with a local drillbit server submit_plan         - Submit a SQL statement, logical or physical plan to a running drillbit

-|
+No installation is neccesary to run Drill.
+Details about package-based installation and startup scripts are forthcoming.
+Alternatively, Drill can always be `built directly from source`_.

 .. _Running Drill Locally:

 Running Drill Locally
 ---------------------
-|

-To start a single drillbit, simply execute the following command:
+To start a single DrillBit daemon, simply execute the following command:

 ::

     $ ./bin/drillbit.sh start

-|

 The damon script can be configured using the following environment variables: